mitre-ace-direct/ace-direct/iam/README.md

 ##### Previous OpenAM exists

 This error could be caused if OpenAM was previously installed.
 Look in the home folder of a user that installed OpenAM previously.
 If you find a directory named `.openamcfg`, delete it and its contents.
 Then follow the [Reinstallation of OpenAM (optional)](#Reinstallation-of-OpenAM-(optional)) instructions above.
 Also see the installation log file `/opt/tomcat/webapps/ace/install.log` and the tomcat log files in  `/opt/tomcat/logs` for errors.

+Also verify that all fields in `/root/iam/config/tomcat/server.xml` are correct.
+An incorrect field here can cause a `500` error.

 ##### A tomcat users already exists